4.4. External data types

 , you need to define three callbacks:

-a function to close the source once reading is done or an error occurs
+a function to close the source once reading ends or an error occurs.

 Read callback: anj_get_external_data_t